ubports/ubuntu-app-launch/docs/index.rst

 UBUNTU_APP_LAUNCH_SYSTEMD_NO_RESET
   Don't reset the job after it fails.
 This makes it so it can't be run again, but leaves debugging information around for investigation.

-UBUNTU_APP_LAUNCH_XMIR_HELPER
-  Tool that helps to start XMir and sets the DISPLAY variable for applications

-UBUNTU_APP_LAUNCH_XMIR_PATH
-  Specifies the location of the XMir binary to use

 API Documentation